 Build a Fort

 Contrary to popular opinion, forts are not just for kids!
-After minimally rearranging furniture, drape your sheets and/or blankets to form your cozy hideout.
+After minimally rearranging furniture, drape sheets and/or blankets to form your cozy hideout.
 Take a few candles and glasses of wine with you to enjoy in your makeshift hideaway.

 Enjoy an At-Home Spa Day